mj-1997/landslide_detection/README.md

-# process_sar_to_training_tfrec
+# Landslide detection
-Download &amp; Process Sentinel-1 imagery from google earth engine to training images in tfrecord format which can be used as input for machine learning/deep learning classification models
+Download &amp; Process Sentinel-1 imagery from google earth engine and apply some alternications to them.
+Convert the imagery to training images in tfrecord format and suitable size.
+Perform deep learning models, conditional Generative Adversarial Network (cGAN) and U-Net model, on them.